team-alembic/ash_authentication/documentation/tutorials/confirmation.md

-# Confirmation How-To
+# Confirmation Tutorial

 This is a quick tutorial on how to configure your application to enable confirmation.

-In this how-to we'll assume that you have a `User` resource which uses `email` as it's user identifier.
+In this tutorial we'll assume that you have a `User` resource which uses `email` as it's user identifier.
 We'll show you how to confirm a new user on sign-up and also require them to confirm if they wish to change their email address.

 Here's the user resource we'll be starting with: